-When you’re calculating employee turnover rate, the first step is to choose a time period for which you want to measure turnover.
-For instance, do you want to know the turnover rate for the past year, or the past month?
+When you’re calculating your company’s turnover rate, the first step is to choose a period of time for which you want to measure turnover.
+For instance, do you want to know the turnover rate for the past year or the past month?

 From there, it’s time to look at your actual turnover numbers.
 “To calculate employee turnover, you need to know three numbers,” Goldberg explained.
 They are:

-- Number of people who have left the company during the time period
+- Number of people who have left the company during the given period

 - Number of employees at the beginning of the time period

-- Number of employees at the end of the time period
+- Number of employees at the end of the given period

-While this formula can be used to calculate general employee turnover (regardless of the reason), you can replace total departures with employee and employer-initiated departures for more detailed insights.
-For example, a high voluntary turnover rate might suggest that you aren't providing employees with enough opportunities for long-term growth.
-A high involuntary turnover rate might mean you should rexamine your hiring or new hire onboarding processes.
+While this formula can be used to calculate general employee turnover (regardless of the reason), you can replace total departures with layoffs or voluntary separations for more detailed insights.
+For example, a high voluntary turnover rate might suggest that you aren’t providing employees with enough opportunities for long-term growth.
+A high involuntary turnover rate might mean your recruitment strategies need revisiting in order to find better talent.

 Ready to give it a try?
 To determine your own turnover rate, use the interactive calculator below.
 The tool also makes it possible to calculate voluntary and involuntary turnover, giving you better insight into why employees might be leaving.